auctores-varii/aavv.io/about.md

 ---
 layout: page
 title: "About"
-description: "ASBL Auctores Varii"
+description: "ASBL Auctores Varii - Aa.Vv."
 header-img: "img/header.jpg"
 ---
-##    ASBL Auctores Varii - Aa.Vv.

 Auctores Varii is focused on Art (#Transmedia #storytelling) and Tech (#Data).
 Its mission is to envision contents and media interactions, within #UX and #UI

+---

 #### Brussels-Capital Region Europe
 _Numéro de TVA	BE 0670643053_